 An annually determined daily fee may be collected for the care arranged during the informal carer's statutory leave in accordance with the Act and Decree on social and health care client fees.

 Yes.
 Contact the social welfare services in your municipality.
 If you are an informal carer engaged in demanding care that requires your commitment, the municipality will arrange care for your loved one during your days off even if you have not concluded an informal care agreement.
 The payment for substitute care is the same in this situation as with statutory leaves for informal care.

 You can also receive help from organisations and parishes.
 You can also apply for a supported leave as an informal carer.

 In case of an emergency, meaning that the health or safety of the care recipient or carer is at risk, call the emergency number 112.

-If the situation is less urgent, contact the contact person named in your informal care agreement during office hours.
+If the situation is less urgent, contact the care prover or the emergency clinic.
 The municipality is responsible for ensuring that the care is immediately arranged in some form other than informal care.